 The written specialty prelim exam should show that a student has the ability to conduct an independent extensive literature review in each focus area to develop an expertise of the content.
 The literature review must be a new creative endeavor.

 Three faculty members will participate in a student's written specialty prelim exam.
 The student's advisor will be one member.
-If the student has a co-advisor, he or she will be the second member.
+If the student has a co-advisor, the co-advisor will be the second member.
 The remaining member(s) will be chosen by the student based on their research interests.

 The student will meet with each faculty member, agree on a topic that they will read in, and agree on a reading list.
 Although it can be based on content from prior research and courses, it must extend prior work by including new readings.
 When the student has completed their reading, it will be up to the faculty member to judge whether they are ready to sit for the exam, or whether additional reading and studying are necessary to achieve mastery.
 When all three faculty members have judged the student ready, the student's advisor will notify the administrative staff and the exam will be scheduled.
 The faculty members will submit their questions one week before the scheduled date.

-The exam is distributed via email from the program assistant and it will be due by the end of the fifth day.
+The exam is distributed via email from the program assistant and it will be due 72 hours later.
 Exam answers must be emailed back to the program assistant as a Word (.doc or .docx) or .pdf document.
+The time stamp on the email will be the basis for deciding whether the exam was complete within the allotted time.

 If you have any questions, please contact your advisor.